AIDS, Aifa postpones decision on the free use of PrEP, the anti-HIV drug: petition from the associations-breakinglatest.news-Breaking Latest News

 Non-gratuity “constitutes an insurmountable barrier for younger and more socially vulnerable people”, say the associations, who therefore denounce “the violation of the right to health and underline how the lack of access to PrEP” which “will cause hundreds of new infections that could be prevented” resulting in “life-long human, social and health costs of HIV control treatments”.

-We ask Aifa “to proceed immediately with the green light, hoping that this postponement has not been influenced by the renewal of bodies and offices or by the changed political climate”.
-The associations are asking the Minister of Health Schillaci “to clarify what happened”.
+They ask Aifa “to proceed immediately with the green light, hoping that this postponement has not been influenced by the renewal of bodies and offices or by the changed political climate”.
+While they ask the Minister of Health Schillaci “to clarify what happened”.

 Calvino (Anlaids): “PrEP is crucial if we want to defeat the virus”